ToxicFrog/doom-mods/laevis/README.md

 Reduces incoming damage by 50% (at level 1) or 75% (at level 2).

+### Submunitions *(Weapon only)*

+Killing an enemy releases a pile of bouncing explosives.
+Damage depends on level and how much you overkilled the enemy by; increasing level also increases the number of submunitions.

 ### Swiftness *(Melee only)*

 Killing an enemy gives you a brief moment of time freeze (and some brief slow-mo as it wears off).
 Killing multiple enemies in rapid succession will extend the duration, as will increasing the level of Swiftness.